-Baby and Toddler Safety Tips for the Grand Canyon
+Tips for Visiting the Grand Canyon with Young Children

 There are a few things to keep in mind to prepare you for a safe trip with your baby or toddler at the Grand Canyon.

 - Research your planned hikes and trail conditions.
 You’ll want to know which hikes have steep drop-offs, which viewpoints have guardrails, and which trails are paved or unpaved.
 (More details on that below!)
 When you arrive, you can ask a park ranger about any current conditions you should be aware of, especially as it relates to hiking with young children.

 - Research current weather and road conditions.
 The National Park Service posts updates on conditions.
 If it’s going to be warm or sunny, you’ll want to bring plenty of sunscreen, water, and a sun hat with a wide brim.

 - Don’t feed the wildlife.
 Don’t approach wildlife and don’t offer animals human food.
 We saw plenty of signs saying the most dangerous animal at the Grand Canyon is the squirrel!